Arthur Belfer: Biography

 Belfer is known for numerous philanthropic activities.
-He established the Belfer Institute for Advanced Biomedical Studies at Yeshiva University, the Belfer Graduate School of Science of Yeshiva University, the Arthur and Rochelle Belfer Institute for Latino and Latin American Affairs, the Diane & Arthur Belfer Geriatrics Center, endowed the R. A. Rees Pritchett Chair in Microbiology at Cornell University, and founded the Belfer Center for Energy Research in Israel.
+He established the Belfer Institute for Advanced Biomedical Studies at Yeshiva University, the Belfer Graduate School of Science of Yeshiva University, Belfer Audio Laboratory and Archive at Syracuse University, the Arthur and Rochelle Belfer Institute for Latino and Latin American Affairs, the Diane & Arthur Belfer Geriatrics Center, endowed the R. A. Rees Pritchett Chair in Microbiology at Cornell University, and founded the Belfer Center for Energy Research in Israel.

 His family's ownership interest in Enron reached nearly $2 billion in 2000, immediately before its collapse in 2001.

 Personal life

 Belfer was married twice.
 His first wife, Rochelle Anisfeld, died in 1961; they had three children: Robert A. Belfer (born 1935), Selma Belfer Ruben, and Anita Belfer Saltz.
 In 1965, he married Diane Belfer.
-Belfer died of cancer on May 2, 1993 in New York City.
+Belfer died of cancer on January 2, 1993, in New York City.
 He was a resident of Manhattan and Palm Beach, Florida.